 The disciples now bitterly regretted their hard hearts and their power-seeking.
 Now they must have seen themselves in a completely different light.
 As for them, so for us.
 This service is something that we do to help ourselves always to keep in mind Jesus' lessons of humility and service toward others.
 In Jesus' kingdom, the only greatness is the greatness of humility.

-While communion should not be a season of gloom, it remains a special opportunity for soul searching, conviction of sin, and experience the blessed assurance of sins forgiven.
+While communion should not be a season of gloom, it remains a special opportunity for soul searching, conviction of sin, and the experience of the blessed assurance of sins forgiven.
 It should be both, an occasion for lucid self-censure, and at the same time a fruitful occasion in which we permit God to work in us to kindle the desire for a higher spiritual life.

 When we humble ourselves and wash the feet of another, we are helped not to think too highly of ourselves, and helped to remember the gift of divine image imprinted in the other.
 Jesus' example of humility is not for chipmunks, lizards, amoeba, or even the silverback gorilla; it is for fallen humans.
 It is for us.